-The Annual Meeting will take place on May 4, 2023, at 8:00 a.m.
+The Annual Meeting will take place on May 2, 2024, at 8:00 a.m.
 Eastern Time.
 There will not be a physical location for the Annual Meeting, and you will not be able to attend in person.
-You or your proxyholder can participate, vote and examine our list of shareowners entitled to vote at the Annual Meeting by visiting www.virtualshareholdermeeting.com/UPS2023 and entering the 16-digit control number included in your

-Notice, on your proxy card, or on the instructions that accompanied your proxy materials.
+You or your proxyholder can participate and vote by visiting www.virtualshareholdermeeting.com/UPS2024 and entering the 16-digit control number included in your Notice, on your proxy card, or on the instructions that accompanied your proxy materials.
 If you are a beneficial shareowner, see the information relating to beneficial shareowners above under "How do I vote before the Annual Meeting" for obtaining your 16-digit control number.
 You may begin to log into the meeting platform at 7:45 a.m.
-Eastern Time on Thursday, May 4, 2023.
+Eastern Time on Thursday, May 2, 2024.